Section A. Author Guideline for Manuscript Preparation

 12. Figure Quality and Images

-If your work is created in Microsoft Office applications (word, power point, excel) please supply 'as is' in the native document file format.
-If other application use for preparing images or graph or vector or lines or drawings; please 'save as' or convert the image in PDF or JPEG or TIFF where preferable resolution is 300 dpi.
-Color, gray scale or black-white picture is acceptable.
-Editorial office might ask for original/source/native files of figure.
+If your work is created in Microsoft Office applications (Word, PowerPoint, Excel), please supply it 'as is' in the native document file format.
+If other applications are used for preparing images or graphs or vectors or lines or drawings, please 'save as' or convert the image to PDF or JPEG, where the preferable resolution is 72-300 dpi.
+A coloured, grayscale, or black-and-white picture is acceptable.
+The editorial office might ask for the original/source/native files of the figure where necessary.

-PLEASE DO NOT- Supply files or images which are optimized for screen use only, which typically have low number of pixels and limited set of colors.
-Do not supply files or images which are too low in resolution; and any graphics should be proportionately large so that concept could be understandable and meaningful for readers.
-Do not integrate several picture into a single one, rather create several individual figures.
+PLEASE DO NOT- Supply files or images that are optimized for screen use only, which typically have a low number of pixels and a limited set of colours.
+Do not supply files or images that are too low in resolution, and any graphics should be proportionately large so that the concept could be understandable and meaningful for readers.
+Do not integrate several pictures into a single one; rather, create several individual figures or blocks of figures.

 Figure Captions: Authors should ensure that each illustration has a caption.
-Supply captions separately, where necessary attached to the figure.
-A caption should comprise a brief title (not on the figure itself, unless vey necessary) and a description of the illustration.
+Supply captions separately, where necessary, attached to the figure.
+A caption should comprise a brief title (not on the figure itself, unless necessary) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.
 Figure titles are Bold.
-Figure numbered as Figure 01.
+Figures are numbered as Figure 01.
 Figure 02. and so on.
 Citation in text as (Figure 01).

-If your work is created in Microsoft Office applications (word, power point, excel) please supply 'as is' in the native document file format.
-If other application use for preparing images or graph or vector or lines or drawings; please 'save as' or convert the image in PDF or JPEG or TIFF where preferable resolution is 300 dpi.
-Color, gray scale or black-white picture is acceptable.
-Editorial office might ask for original/source/native files of figure.
+If your work is created in Microsoft Office applications (Word, PowerPoint, Excel), please supply it 'as is' in the native document file format.
+If other applications are used for preparing images or graphs or vectors or lines or drawings, please 'save as' or convert the image to PDF or JPEG, where the preferable resolution is 72-300 dpi.
+A coloured, grayscale, or black-and-white picture is acceptable.
+The editorial office might ask for the original/source/native files of the figure where necessary.

-PLEASE DO NOT- Supply files or images which are optimized for screen use only, which typically have low number of pixels and limited set of colors.
-Do not supply files or images which are too low in resolution; and any graphics should be proportionately large so that concept could be understandable and meaningful for readers.
-Do not integrate several picture into a single one, rather create several individual figures.
+PLEASE DO NOT- Supply files or images that are optimized for screen use only, which typically have a low number of pixels and a limited set of colours.
+Do not supply files or images that are too low in resolution, and any graphics should be proportionately large so that the concept could be understandable and meaningful for readers.
+Do not integrate several pictures into a single one; rather, create several individual figures or blocks of figures.

 Figure Captions: Authors should ensure that each illustration has a caption.
-Supply captions separately, where necessary attached to the figure.
-A caption should comprise a brief title (not on the figure itself, unless vey necessary) and a description of the illustration.
+Supply captions separately, where necessary, attached to the figure.
+A caption should comprise a brief title (not on the figure itself, unless necessary) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.
 Figure titles are Bold.
-Figure numbered as Figure 01.
+Figures are numbered as Figure 01.
 Figure 02. and so on.
 Citation in text as (Figure 01).

 13. Types of Article

-We publish original research, review paper, case study, technical and method notes, survey reports, concept notes, short communications and perspectives.
+We publish original research, review paper, case studies, technical and method notes, survey reports, concept notes, short communications, and perspectives.
 Broader article categories are shown below.

-We publish original research, review paper, case study, technical and method notes, survey reports, concept notes, short communications and perspectives.
+We publish original research, review paper, case studies, technical and method notes, survey reports, concept notes, short communications, and perspectives.
 Broader article categories are shown below.

-- Research article: This type of article is divided into typical and particular sections and subsections (i.e., Abstract, Introduction, Materials, Methodology, Results, Discussion, Conclusion etc.).
-Research objectives or hypothesis are usually well-defined and works end up with key findings or results or recommendations.
+- Research article: This type of article is divided into typical and particular sections and subsections (i.e., Abstract, Introduction, Materials, Methodology, Results, Discussion, Conclusion, etc.).
+Research objectives or hypotheses are usually well-defined, and works end up with key findings or results or recommendations.

-- Review article: This type of article may not be divided into typical sections but must be discussed systematically with proper headings, sub-headings, figures, tables etc. An abstract and introduction with review objectives; and concluding remarks should be present in literature review.
+- Review article: This type of article may not be divided into typical sections but must be discussed systematically with proper headings, subheadings, figures, tables, etc. An abstract and introduction with review objectives and concluding remarks should be present in the literature review.

-- Short communication: This type of articles discuss a subject matter which has new interest, attention or potentials in science.
-Typically might be consisted of an abstract, extended introduction; and may not contain well-defined results but provides some discussion on idea or scientific theme.
+- Short communication: This type of article discusses a subject matter that has new interest, attention, or potential in science.
+Typically it might consist of an abstract and an extended introduction and may not contain well-defined results but provides some discussion on an idea or scientific theme.

-- Methods and protocols: Article which describe a new methodology on particular issue.
+- Methods and protocols: Articles that describe a new methodology on a particular issue.

-- Case study: A study which include the development of particular issue(s)/situation(s)/system(s) for a locality and regions.
+- Case study: A study that includes the development of particular issue(s)/situation(s)/system(s) for a locality and regions.

 - Opinion and editorial article